daveaneo/pheatherx/docs/old/PHEATHERX_V2_SPEC.md

-# Plan: PheatherXv2 - Private AMM with FHE
+# Plan: FheatherXv2 - Private AMM with FHE

 ## Vision

-**PheatherX is a fully homomorphic encrypted (FHE) AMM that provides MEV protection and complete trade privacy while remaining compatible with the existing DeFi ecosystem.**
+**FheatherX is a fully homomorphic encrypted (FHE) AMM that provides MEV protection and complete trade privacy while remaining compatible with the existing DeFi ecosystem.**

 ### The Problem We Solve